Ericsson/codechecker/docs/user_guide.md

                         Show checkers only from the analyzers specified.
   --details             Show details about the checker, such as description,
                         if available.
+  --profile {PROFILE/list}
+                        List checkers enabled by the selected profile.
+                        'list' is a special option showing details about profiles collectively.
   --only-enabled        Show only the enabled checkers.
   --only-disabled       Show only the disabled checkers.
   -o {rows,table,csv,json}, --output {rows,table,csv,json}